Symmetry breaking Paradigm In Typical Laminar-Turbulence Transition System: Physical Origin

-With a more careful identification, we can clearify the characteristics of the dispersion relations. \begin{enumerate} \item They are saprately related with different wave families and the product of these quantity could be the dominator of this system.
-The remaining processdure is to solve the equation (\ref{9}). \item When the free surface remain axisymmetric, their value all would be zero, while symmetry is broken, they will get some non-zero values.
-The sides number of the polygon vortex is directly reflected in these quantities with the wave number m. \item The dimensionality of these dispersion relations was $\left[T\right]^{-2}$, which is the square of the dimensionality of our hand-set order parameter. \end{enumerate} For the 1-st and 2-nd feature we can conclude that the product of these dispersion relations could be seen as a order parameter, and with 3-rd characteristic we can conclude that the dispersion relations are power-coralated with our order parameter.
-So the main governing equation from purly Hydrodynamics aspect could be wirrten as this form
+With a more careful identification, we can clarify the characteristics of the dispersion relations. \begin{enumerate} \item They are separately related to different wave families and the product of these quantities could be the dominator of this system.
+The remaining procedure is to solve the equation (\ref{9}). \item When the free surface remains axisymmetric, their value all would be zero, while symmetry is broken, they will get some non-zero values.
+The sides number of the polygon vortex is directly reflected in these quantities with the wave number m. \item The dimensionality of these dispersion relations was $\left[T\right]^{-2}$, which is the square of the dimensionality of our handset order parameter. \end{enumerate} For the 1-st and 2-nd features, we can conclude that the product of these dispersion relations could be seen as an order parameter, and with the 3-rd characteristic, we can conclude that the dispersion relations are power-correlated with our order parameter.
+So the main governing equation from purely Hydrodynamics aspect could be written as this form

 In which, we defined a dominate order parameter of this whole system with the notation $D_{s}(\omega)$.
-Campared with our hand-set order parameter $\boldsymbol{M}$ by the way of dimensional analysis, we can find the relation:
+Compared with our handset order parameter $\boldsymbol{M}$ by the way of dimensional analysis, we can find the relation:

 Then with the relation $ C u = kn $ mentioned before, we can also find the relation in $\boldsymbol{M}$